pasoevi/innfin/doc/manual.md

 with various kinds of danger.
 It is crucial to be able to defend yourself as you do not always have a chance to escape.
-There is also much that can be gained by visiting some places that are particularly well-defended and only the strong fighters can venture to.
+There is also much that can be gained by visiting some places that are particularly well-defended and only the strong fighters can venture into.

 This section covers more basic forms of combat, i.e. barehanded or weapon-based fighting.
 For magic spell casting and divine help, see